 Off-Gassing: The GhostPillow came fully expanded and wrapped in plastic.
 When I opened it, I did notice some immediate off-gassing.
 This is typical of memory or latex foam pillows, especially ones that have been compressed or wrapped in plastic for shipping.

 The pillow cover comes already removed from the pillow and I let the ventilated foam core off-gas outside for 48 hours and I washed the cover based on the care instructions on the inside tag.
-The off-gassing was gone after a couple days in a well-ventilated area.
+The off-gassing was gone after a couple of days in a well-ventilated area.

 Lavender Scent: After the pillow finished off-gassing it was replaced with a noticeable scent of lavender.
-Lavender has soothing properties and is often used for things like pillow sprays to help calm your senses.
+Lavender has soothing properties and is often used for things like pillow sprays to help calm one’s senses.

 Ghostbed says the light scent of lavender should dissipate after a few days.
 From my experience, the scent stayed around for the week+ and was noticeable with a pillowcase on.
 I could also tell when the pillow was nearby because I could smell the lavender when I walked into my bedroom.